jakehofgard/jakehofgard.github.io/_pages/reading.md

 ### Fiction and Nonfiction

+*i have wrestled with the way clouds weep* by Judy Nahum.

+*The Myth of Sisyphus* by Albert Camus.

 *Hiroshima Notes* by Kenzaburō Ōe.

 *American Prometheus: The Triumph and Tragedy of J. Robert Oppenheimer* by Kai Bird and Martin Sherwin.